tweag/topiary/README.md

 (#indent-level!
 4)
 ```

-The `#language!` predicate must be included in any query file and
+The `#language!` pragma must be included in any query file and dictates
-dictates which language to parse.
-The queries themselves will refer to
+which language to parse.
+The queries themselves will refer to node types
-node types that are specific to this language.
+that are specific to this language.

-The `#indent-level!` predicate is optional and controls how many spaces
+The `#indent-level!` pragma is optional and controls how many spaces to
-to indent a block whenever `@append_indent_start` or
+indent a block whenever `@append_indent_start` or
 `@prepend_indent_start` is processed.
 If it is omitted, it defaults to
 two spaces.